Roblox/roact/docs/tutorials/shop-page.md

 end
 ```

 Don't forget to clean up!
 When the component will be unmounted, we need to destroy the Tween objects that were created.
-We use the [`willUnmount`](https://roblox.github.io/roact/guide/state-and-lifecycle/#lifecycle-methods) lifecycle method to destroy the objects.
+We use the [`willUnmount`](https://roblox.github.io/roact/guide/state-and-lifecycle/#lifecycle-methods) lifecycle method to do this.

 ```lua
 function ProductItem:willUnmount()